 What Happens at the Mediation?

 JOINT SESSION.
 At the start of the mediation session, most mediators bring all the parties, their counsel and/or representatives together in a large conference room for a joint session.
-The mediator generally will describe the process he intends to follow, and should emphasize his impartiality and that all communications made at the mediation are confidential.
-The parties, or their attorneys or authorized representatives, are given an opportunity, in an uninterrupted manner, to explain the facts and key issues in the case from their standpoint and also may state where the parties are in terms of any settlement discussion that may have taken place before the mediation.
-At times it may be advisable however, to reserve settlement discussions until in private caucus with the mediator, and a skillful mediator may in some cases encourage the parties to do so.
+The mediator will describe the process they intend to follow, and should emphasize their impartiality and review the meaning and impact of confidential mediation communications.
+The parties, or their attorneys or authorized representatives, are given an opportunity, in an uninterrupted manner, to explain the facts and key issues in the case from their standpoint, and also may state where the parties are in terms of any settlement discussion that may have taken place before the mediation.
+At times it may be advisable to reserve settlement discussions until in private caucus with the mediator, and a skilled mediator may in some cases encourage the parties to temporarily delay communication of this information.

-Many skilled mediators will avoid indicating their opinion about the merits or value of the case, particularly early on in the mediation session, which distinguishes a mediation from a case evaluation or arbitration.
+Many skilled mediators will avoid indicating their opinion about the merits or value of the case, particularly early on in the session, which distinguishes a mediation from a case evaluation or arbitration.
 Rather, mediators are experts in the process of settling the dispute.
-However, a good mediator will often make suggestions to the parties and, as the session proceeds, may raise settlement suggestions, most often in private caucuses, i.e., “What would your response be if the defendant expressed willingness to pay $50,000.00 and dismiss their counterclaim?”
+A good mediator, however, will often make suggestions to the parties and, as the session proceeds, may raise settlement suggestions, most often in private caucuses, i.e., “What would your response be if the defendant expressed willingness to pay $50,000.00 and dismiss their counterclaim?”

 CONFIDENTIALITY.
 The parties should be sure that the written mediation agreement contains a confidentiality clause, wherein the parties and the mediator agree that any communication made during the course of the mediation relating to the subject matter being mediated shall be a confidential communication and not be subject to disclosure in any subsequent judicial or administrative proceeding.
 This is to assure that if the case does not settle, their statements, offers, demands or other negotiations are not disclosed to a judge, jury, or arbitrator.